rage/programming-23/data/part-1/2-information-from-the-user.md

 Let's have a closer look at the way the `print` command is used above.
 Within the brackets of the command there is both text in quotation marks as well as variable names which refer to input from the user.
 These have been combined with a `+` operator, which _concatenates_ two strings into a single string.

-String and variables can be combined quite freely:
+Strings and variables can be combined quite freely:

 ```python
 name = input("What is your name? ")